aKThapa/C-Prime-and-Semi-Prime-Numbers/README.md

 So, how do we calculate it exactly?

-An Example output : where the limi is set to 100
+An Example output : where the limit is set to 100

 List of prime numbers :
 2 3 5 7 11 13 17 19 23 29 31 37 41 43 47 53 59 61 67 71 73 79 83 89 97